yangx1121/hadoop-streaming/README.md

 3. Install git on the master node: `sudo yum install -y git`

 3. Clone this repository to the master node.
-Note: since this is a public repository you do can use the `http` GitHub URL: `git clone https://github.com/gu-anly502/lab05-spring-2018.git`
+Note: since this is a public repository you do can use the `http` GitHub URL: `https://github.com/bigdatateaching/hadoop-streaming.git`

-4. Change directory into the lab: `cd lab05-spring-2018`
+4. Change directory into the lab: `cd hadoop-streaming`

 5. In this example, you will run a **simulated MapReduce job** on a text file.
 We say simulated because you will not be using Hadoop to do this but rather a combination of command line functions and pipes that resemble what happens when you run a Hadoop Streaming job on a cluster on a large file.
 Page 50 of the book shows an example of how to test your mapper and reducer.